Tattomoosa/mattotousa.art/content/gallery/ramona-falls/index.md

 height=20
 +++

 The Earth has many secrets.
-Listen closely
+Listen closely or you may miss them